thijs2823/Portfolio_Robot-Assisted-Gait-Training/README.md

 # Parkinson's Disease and Robot-Assisted Gait Training (RAGT)

-# 1. Introduction
+## 1. Introduction

-### Parkinson’s disease
+#### Parkinson’s disease
 Parkinson’s disease has a profound impact on daily life, affecting the emotional state, independence, and social interactions of patients.
 It has been demonstrated that movement therapies play a crucial role in the treatment of Parkinson’s patients, as they help to reduce symptoms such as tremor, rigidity, and freezing of gait.
 Physiotherapy for people with Parkinson’s is both costly and labor-intensive.
 At present, not every patient has access to such therapy, as treatment is only partially covered by basic health insurance.
 In practice, patients may avoid physiotherapy altogether due to financial constraints.
 Parkinson’s disease is a progressive neurological disorder with varying degrees of severity and complexity.
 It differs from other neurological diseases primarily due to its characteristic motor decline, largely caused by the accumulation of Lewy bodies within neurons and the loss of dopaminergic neurons in the substantia nigra.
 The symptoms are diverse: patients may experience difficulties with walking, communication, and performing simple tasks.
 In addition to motor problems, non-motor symptoms such as depression, anxiety, disinhibition, and sleep disturbances are common.
 Patients may also struggle with eating, swallowing, and speaking.
 Postural instability, together with tremor, rigidity, and bradykinesia, is a hallmark of the disease.
 A particularly debilitating symptom is freezing of gait (FOG), in which patients suddenly “freeze” mid-step and remain immobile for seconds or even minutes.
 Unfortunately, FOG becomes more prevalent as the disease progresses [1].
 The symptoms typically develop gradually, often beginning on one side of the body, significantly reducing the quality of life.
 Due to the motor  impairment, falls are common and can be severe.
 70% of patients fall at least once per year, and 39% fall regularly.
 The consequences are substantial, including fractures, bruising, other injuries, hospitalizations, anxiety, and increased strain on the healthcare system [2].
 Alongside pneumonia and other complications, falls are among the leading causes of death in people with Parkinson’s disease [3].
 Diagnosing Parkinson’s disease can be challenging, as no specific test exists.
 Diagnosis is based on medical history and neurological examination.
 The etiology of Parkinson’s disease remains unclear.
 Risk cannot be attributed solely to environmental factors; rather, the disease appears to result from a complex interaction between genetic predispositions and environmental exposures, which together influence multiple cellular processes [4].
 Researchers are currently investigating environmental triggers, such as exposure to certain chemicals, as well as genetic factors.
 In addition, they are investigating how cellular mechanisms, such as the aggregation of the protein alpha-synuclein in neurons and dopamine deficiency impairing neural communication, contribute to neurodegeneration.
 Meanwhile, new therapeutic approaches are under development to delay, prevent, or even reverse disease progression.

-### Epidemiology
+#### Epidemiology
 After Alzheimer’s disease, Parkinson’s disease is the second most common neurodegenerative disorder worldwide.
 It affects approximately seven million people globally, including one million in the United States.
 In industrialized countries, the prevalence is about 0.3% of the general population [5].
 Parkinson’s predominantly affects older adults, with prevalence ranging from 1% among individuals over 60 to 4% among those over 80.
 The average age of onset is around 60 years, although 5–10% of cases occur earlier, between ages 20 and 50 years.
 These early cases are classified as young-onset Parkinson’s disease.
 Men are affected more frequently than women, with a ratio of 3:2 [5].
 Between 1990 and 2015, the number of Parkinson’s patients worldwide doubled; projections estimate that by 2040 the number will nearly triple to 14 million.
 This expected increase is often referred to as the “Parkinson’s pandemic” [6].
 In the Netherlands, the number of patients is also increasing, partly due to an aging population.
 In 2017, 48,620 people were diagnosed with Parkinson’s disease: 29,466 men and 19,245 women, according to the Dutch Central Bureau of Statistics (CBS).
 This corresponds to 3.38 per 1,000 men and 2.21 per 1,000 women, or about 286 patients per 100,000 inhabitants.
 By 2025, the number of patients is expected to rise to 75,000.
 Regional variation exists: the highest prevalence is in Limburg (341 patients per 100,000 inhabitants), while the lowest is in Flevoland (210 per 100,000) [7].

-### Treatment
+#### Treatment
 The current pharmacological approach to Parkinson’s disease focuses on alleviating symptoms.
 With the aid of medication, patients can move and walk more easily and experience fewer tremors.
 At present, the most effective drug for Parkinson’s disease is levodopa, a precursor of dopamine [8].
 Unlike dopamine, levodopa is able to cross the blood–brain barrier.
 Once in the brain, it is enzymatically converted into dopamine.
 Because dopaminergic neurons in the substantia nigra are progressively lost, a dopamine deficiency develops.
 Levodopa can partly compensate for this deficit.
 A major drawback, however, is that the effectiveness of levodopa diminishes over time, resulting in reduced therapeutic benefit.
 The drug apomorphine can enhance levodopa’s effect and is prescribed when levodopa alone is no longer sufficient.
 Other drugs that may be prescribed in specific cases include dopamine agonists, MAO-B inhibitors, amantadine, and anticholinergics.
 For patients with severe disease, surgical interventions such as deep brain stimulation (DBS) may be considered.
 DBS involves implanting electrodes in motor-control regions of the brain, which deliver electrical pulses to improve motor function [1].
 In addition, various assistive devices exist to help patients cope with walking difficulties.
 Specially designed walkers can provide support and help overcome freezing episodes.
 Other aids include a seat cane, which allows patients to rest when needed, or indoor walking frames to improve safety at home.
-Since stair climbing can become difficult, stairlifts may also be installed, allowing patients to maintain independence and remain at home longer [1].
+Since stair climbing can become difficult, stairlifts may also be installed, allowing patients to maintain independence and remain at home longer [1]. <p>
 Parkinson’s disease is not curable.
 It was long assumed that slowing the disease was impossible, but there is now evidence that physical exercise has a neuroprotective effect, supporting brain health and reducing functional decline [9].
 The role of the general practitioner (GP) is to recognize, diagnose, and manage new symptoms or conditions related to Parkinson’s disease.
 When mobility issues arise, patients are typically referred to a (specialized) physiotherapist.
 Exercise therapy is recommended in most clinical guidelines, including those of the Dutch College of General Practitioners (NHG) [10].
 According to the Royal Dutch Society for Physical Therapy (KNGF), it is advisable for patients to contact a physiotherapist as soon as possible after diagnosis for self-management support.
 In more advanced cases, such as when freezing of gait occurs, physiotherapists can offer training programs aimed at improving postural stability and gait patterns [11].
 Therapy also focuses on “transfers,” i.e., functional movements such as standing up from a chair or turning over in bed [11].
 Physiotherapy helps prevent reduced activity levels, fear of movement, falls, balance problems, freezing episodes, pain, and pressure ulcers.
-Examples of effective activities include swimming, yoga, treadmill walking, dancing, and boxing.
+Examples of effective activities include swimming, yoga, treadmill walking, dancing, and boxing.<p>
 Through an intake questionnaire, the specialized physiotherapist identifies the patient’s specific problems and priorities.
 Based on this, an individualized treatment plan is developed, which may include advice, education, exercises, and training.
 It is recommended that Parkinson’s patients visit a physiotherapist at least once or twice per week.
-A recent study from Radboud University Medical Center by Talebi et al. (2022) demonstrated that patients under the care of a specialized physiotherapist experienced 25% fewer bone fractures compared to those without specialized physiotherapy [12].
+A recent study from Radboud University Medical Center by Talebi et al. (2022) demonstrated that patients under the care of a specialized physiotherapist experienced 25% fewer bone fractures compared to those without specialized physiotherapy [12].<p>
+A relatively new treatment approach is the use of Robot-Assisted Gait Training (RAGT) in Parkinson’s patients.
+RAGT is a rehabilitation method in which robotic devices are used to support and guide the patient’s leg movements during walking exercises.
+The robot helps patients practice a correct and consistent gait pattern by partially assisting their movements.

 ___
-### About RAGT
+#### About RAGT

-Different types of robots are used in robot-assisted gait training (RAGT).
+Different types of robots are used in robot-assisted gait training.
 A primary distinction can be made between wearable robots and operational machines.
 In the case of operational machines, usually only a part of the body is connected to the device, typically an effector or muscle.
 The joints are left free to move independently, without being directly coupled to the robot.
 These devices are also referred to as end-effector machines (Figure 1a).

 In contrast, wearable robots connect the extremities entirely to the device, including both muscles and joints.
 In this case, the robot can fully determine the gait pattern.
 Such systems are also referred to as exoskeletons (Figure 1b).